How redheads feel different types of pain

 However, despite this doom and gloom, natural gingers are believed to be a little more hardcore when it comes to opioid types of painkillers, such as codeine or fentanyl, which are generally available via prescription.

-This extra resilience to pain is thanks to our MC1R gene, as redheads’ brains are able to release a hormone that mimics endorphins, giving us a little self-painkilling boost.
-This means that in theory redheads can have the same effects of pain relief from using a smaller dosage.
+This extra resilience to pain could be thanks to our MC1R ‘ginger gene’, as it is believed that redheads’ brains are able to release a hormone that mimics endorphins, giving us a little self-painkilling boost.
+This means that in theory redheads could have the same effects of pain relief from using a smaller dosage.

 Read more: